thinktandem/tandem/docs/manifesto/roadmap.md

 * Adding documentation for any key processes or procedures we don't have yet
 * Improving and simplifying key documentation
 * Replacing high-value or high-risk repeatable steps in our documentation with automation
-* Leveraging Lando as much as possible towards these designs (see product goals below)
+* Getting more people using Lando to further these designs (see product goals below)
-* As a result of the above getting more people able to contribute to Lando
+* Start expressing Tandem values in our explicit marketing and sales materials

 Concrete examples of the above are things like